KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 ## Feature Selection

-Expert domain knowledge and PCA was used to determine the important features for each of the models.
-Backblaze suggested using the raw S.M.A.R.T statistic 5, 187, 188, 197 and 198 for the analysis purpose[9].
-We observed similar suggestions in research papers in the domain.
-Furthermore, we included the other columns that were remaining after the data cleaning process.
+Domain knowledge and PCA was used to determine the important features for each of the models.
+Backblaze suggested the use of raw S.M.A.R.T statistic 5, 187, 188, 197 and 198 for the purpose of analysis [9].
+Similar suggestions were made in pioneering research papers in this domain.
+Hence, we included these 5 statistics along with the other columns that we retained after the data cleaning process.

 The variation in S.M.A.R.T statistic values obtained from working hard drives and failed hard drives is very small and hence makes data in a lower feature space indistinguishable.
 Thus, PCA was not helpful in the feature selection process.
 We observed that running the different machine learning algorithms using the features selected by PCA resulted in worse results than the expert suggested features.

 ## Supervised Learning